AAAlex-123/Requirements/README.md

 * [This project](https://github.com/AAAlex-123/SML-compiler-runtime/) uses Requirements as
 shown in the example

-## Feedback and Contribution
+## Contribution and Feedback
 Both are welcome!
-Because this is my first library and it was designed with the needs of the another project in mind (the first of the Known Uses section), there may be a multitude of design flaws I've yet to find and fix.
+This is my first library and it was designed with the needs of the another project in mind (the first of the Known Uses section), therefore there may be a multitude of design flaws I've yet to find and fix.
 Any problems reported in the issues section or improvements in the form of pull requests are greatly appreciated.